tinymce/tinymce-docs/_includes/context/priority.md

   - Other custom context toolbars or custom context forms.

 {% if site.productmajorversion < 6 %}
-How these conflicts are resolves depends on the {{site.productname}} version.
+How these conflicts are resolved depends on the {{site.productname}} version.

 - For {{site.productname}} 5.3 or newer, see: [Determining the display priority of context toolbars and context forms]().
 - For {{site.productname}} 5.0, 5.1, or 5.2; see: [Determining the display priority of context toolbars and context forms (Legacy behavior)]().